yonathanalulam/Linear-Regression-Implementation/README.md

 'python -m notebook ' to open it

 if you don't have python installed, install it first and then follow with the above steps.
+Currently working on a full python version.
+This was useful in understanding the concept and the steps necessary to properly prep the data